dragona/android-intro/03_Button-ChangeBg layoutColor/readme.md

 - ```.setBackgroundColor(Color.YELLOW)``` set the color to Yellow

-Here the Java code for the demo shown in the image above
+Here is the Java code for the demo shown in the image above

 ```java
 public class MainActivity extends AppCompatActivity {